oslabs-beta/DeSolver/README.md

 | Julia Hickey        | https://github.com/hijulia1136   | https://www.linkedin.com/in/juliahickey/        |

 <p><br>

-If you are interested in creating an open-source project that builds on top of DeSolver, please don't hesitate to reach out, and we'd be happy to provide feedback and support.
+If you are interested in creating an open-source project that builds on top of DeSolver, please don't hesitate to reach out, and we'd be happy to provide feedback and support here or via [DeSolver LinkedIn](https://www.linkedin.com/company/desolver/).

 <p><br>
 <h3 href="#license"></h3>